LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-conditionals.rst.txt

 .. admonition:: Question

-   Now you want to display ONLY the positive, odd values in the list.
+   Now you want to display ONLY the positive, even values in the list.
 Which of the following should you add to the ``li`` tag?

    #. ``th:if = "${number > 0 and number%2 == 0}"``